leahkemp/smncrna_analysis_template/README.md

 ---

-Analysis template for analysing [Illumina Small RNA sequencing](https://www.illumina.com/techniques/sequencing/rna-sequencing/small-rna-seq.html) data with a focus on small non-coding RNA's that are sometimes forgotten.
-Think of this as a collection of scripts not a fully automated workflow.
+Analysis template for analysing, visualising and communicating the findings of [Illumina Small RNA sequencing](https://www.illumina.com/techniques/sequencing/rna-sequencing/small-rna-seq.html) data with a focus on small non-coding RNA's that are sometimes forgotten (ie. looking at and beyond miRNA's).
+This is set up to analyse human data, but can be adapted to other species with some tweaks to the code, namely the pipeline inputs.
+Think of this as a collection of scripts that will require some familiarity with UNIX/R rather than a fully automated workflow.

 ---